US Gas Prices & Spirit Airlines Status — State-by-State Tracker

 What's happening right now

-The United States is on Day 61 of the Spirit Airlines wind-down, which is the most visible operational consequence of the global jet fuel cost spike in any major economy.
+The United States is on Day 107 of the Spirit Airlines wind-down, which is the most visible operational consequence of the global jet fuel cost spike in any major economy.
 Spirit ceased operations at 3:00 AM ET on Saturday, May 2, 2026, after a Trump administration $500 million bailout proposal failed the previous day when bondholders rejected a 90% government stake exchange.
-The US Bankruptcy Court (Judge Sean Lane) approved expedited liquidation proceedings on May 5.
-Approximately 1.8 million May seats were cancelled, 17,000 jobs lost, and 190 aircraft are being sold off.
+The US Bankruptcy Court (Judge Sean Lane) approved expedited liquidation proceedings on May 5, and the asset-sale process is court-approved: Judge Lane approved JetBlue's $58.5M purchase of the 22 LaGuardia slot pairs at the Jul 22 hearing -- though JetBlue itself says it won't actually operate new flights on these LaGuardia slots until 2027.
+Approximately 1.8 million May seats were cancelled, 17,000 jobs lost.

 The proximate trigger was simple math.
 Spirit's 2026 restructuring plan had assumed jet fuel at $2.24 per gallon; actual fuel averaged $4.53 per gallon at the early-May peak (per Spirit's own attorney before the Bankruptcy Court) — adding approximately $360 million in unbudgeted Q1 cost on top of an existing second Chapter 11 bankruptcy.
 Spirit was the 8th-largest US carrier with a 3.9% market share.
 Its ultra-low-cost margin model could not absorb the pass-through; hedged carriers (Jet2 87%, Lufthansa Group 80% for 2026) survive while distressed and unhedged operators collapse first.